Nigel Molesworth: Major characters

-Many of the staff are anonymous.
+Many of the staff are not named.

-In other media
+Continuation works and legacy

+Simon Brett wrote two sequels to the series in which a grown-up Nigel offered his observations on subjects such as jobs, family, holidays and DIY: Molesworth Rites Again (1983) and How To Stay Topp (1987).

 In 1987 the character was reprised for a four-part BBC Radio 4 series, Molesworth.
-Written by Simon Brett, the series portrayed Molesworth in middle age, still surrounded by many of the characters from his youth.
+Written by Brett, the series portrayed Molesworth in middle age, still surrounded by many of the characters from his youth.
 Molesworth was played by Willie Rushton, with Penelope Nice as his wife Louise, and Clive Swift as the now aged ex-headmaster Grimes.

+In 2022 Korero Press published the Molesworth diaries that appeared in Punch between August 1939 and December 1942 in one volume titled The Lost Diaries of Nigel Molesworth.
+They were illustrated by Uli Meyer in the style of Ronald Searle.

 In The League of Extraordinary Gentlemen, Volume III: Century, Basil Fotherington-Tomas cameos in Chapter 2 as a member of the band Purple Orchestra.

+The Molesworth Institute is a fictional organisation, started in 1956, with the aim of promoting library humour.
+It is a combination of real librarians and fictitious people, mostly literary characters.